What Is a TWIC Card and How Do You Get One?

 How to Get a TWIC Card

-There are three steps to getting a TWIC card.
+Getting a TWIC card involves a relatively straightforward, three-step process.
 Note that once you’ve completed the application process, you will have to wait 30 to 45 days before you receive your card after you finish the application process.

 The first step to obtaining a TWIC card is to fill out the online application.
 If you cannot fill out the online form or need to apply in person, you can complete the process at a TWIC application center.